 How has your background contributed to your attraction towards writing strange fiction as opposed to naturalistic and firmly ‘realistic’ fiction?

 I was born on the island of Jersey, where generations of my family are from, and I spent the majority of my young childhood on a council estate near Southampton.
 We were poor and underprivileged, but part of a community of similarly underprivileged people.
 When we moved to a remote hamlet in rural Wales we were even poorer but suddenly without community, outsiders in a country whose language we couldn’t speak.
 I was eleven at the time of the move and already a painfully shy and introverted child.
 I spent my teenage years largely alone, reading in my bedroom with my cat on my lap or wandering the garden with my blind goose.
 I definitely think the lack of belonging to a community, that outsider status, coming as it did on the cusp of adolescence, has contributed to making me the writer I am.
 It’s built a fascination for characters who are similarly displaced and without firm, supportive roots, either from a family structure or a wider social community.
 There’s a lot of loneliness in my writing, a lot of characters either yearning to belong or striving to keep themselves apart.

-The Figurehead is available now.
+Figurehead by Carly Holmes is available now.